henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 2. WHDLoad slave: If filename ends with ".slave".
 3. Start run file: If filename doesn't match any of the above.

-**Note: Using hstwbmenuitem.data gives most flexibility as it allows custom run script to be used for starting a game or demo.**
+**Note: Using hstwbmenuitem.data gives most flexibility as it allows custom run script to start a game or demo.**

 A AGS2 .run file is created by following parts: